View Edward Jackson's Obituary on timesunion.com and share memories

-Jackson, Edward "Eddie" J. Jr. TROY Edward "Eddie" J. Jackson Jr., 62, passed away peacefully at Albany Stratton VA Medical Center on Tuesday, January 21, 2020, after a long struggle with several illnesses.
+Jackson, Edward "Eddie" J. Jr. TROY Edward "Eddie" J. Jackson Jr., 62, passed away peacefully at the Albany Stratton VA Medical Center on Tuesday, January 21, 2020, after a long struggle with several illnesses.
+Eddie was born on December 28, 1957, in New York, N.Y. to the late Elaine C. Williams and Eddie J. Jackson Sr. He graduated from Middletown High School in 1976.
+He joined the Army and was honorably discharged.
+He married to Doris Holmes in 1991.
+He received his bachelor's degree at Mid-Hudson Bible Institute.
+Eddie is survived by his wife Doris Jackson of Troy.
+He is also survived by his children: Jatava (Kinden) Sevorwell of the Bronx, Malik Jackson of Albany, Adarius (Roxanne) Jackson of Charlotte, N.C., Kai (Angela) Dorsey of Watervliet, Shenyce Jackson of Troy, and Shania Jackson of Troy.
+He is also survived by his brother Clarence Williams; and his sisters, Gladys Brangman, Olivia Brangman, Mildred Ellis, and Mary Ann Williams.
+He is also survived by nine grandchildren and a host of nephews and nieces.
+The family would like to express their gratitude to the Albany Stratton VA Medical Center Unit 7B and Albany Medical Center units C5 and E5, for the care of Eddie.
 A calling hour will be held on Monday, January 27, 2020, from 10-11 a.m. at Holy Serenity COGIC, 131 5th Ave., Troy.
 A funeral ceremony will follow starting at 11 a.m.
 Interment with full military honors will be held in the Gerald B.H.
 Solomon Saratoga National Cemetery at 2 p.m.
 To leave a special message for the family online please visit NewComerAlbany.com

 Published in Albany Times Union from Jan.
 25 to Jan.
 26, 2020